 CarbonSocial and WithOneSeed are initiatives of the xpand Foundation, a social enterprise committed to an inclusive society that values the sustainable livelihood and happiness of every individual.

-Moving beyond charity and aid while reducing human-made global warming.
+Moving beyond charity and aid and delivering economic empowerment while reducing human-made global warming.

-WithOneSeed successfully gained certification from the Gold Standard Foundation under its afforestation/reforestation standard in March 2106 and achieved a successful Performance Audit outcome in April 2017.
+WithOneSeed successfully gained certification from the Gold Standard Foundation under its afforestation/reforestation standard in March 2106 and achieved a successful Performance Audit outcome in 2017 and 2019.
 Therefore, CarbonSocial carbon credits produced under the WithOneSeed program meet both international and Australia carbon offset standards and are the only internationally certified credits available from Timor-Leste.

 All funds raised from the sale of CarbonSocial credits are used to directly pay small landholder subsistence farmers to plant and manage the forests under guidance from WithOneSeed.